HealthCatalyst/PythonPowershellUtilities/README.md

 Enter-PythonVirtualEnvironment -Name FirstEnv
 ```
 To exit the virtual environment, execute `deactivate` in your powershell session.
 The `-Name` parameter only needs to be as much of the first part of the environment name as is necessary to uniquely identify it.
 For example, if you had two environments, one named `EnvironmentOne` and another named `EnvironmentTwo`, you would only need to type `-Name EnvironmentO` to specify `EnvironmentOne`, or `-Name EnvironmentT` to specify `EnvironmentTwo`.

-It is not recommended to create two virtual environments with the same name if they use the same version of python.
+The `-Name` parameter is case sensitive.

 ### Remove-PythonVirtualEnvironment
 Removes the specified virtual environment.
 For example, assuming that there exists a virtual environment named MyEnvironment